Our staff will respond to your query promptly and provide detailed information to your questions.

 - Accommodation with breakfast

-- Private excursion to the island of Mykines incuding lunch
+- Private excursion to the island of Mykines including lunch

 - Private excursion to the island of Suðuroy including lunch

 Tunnel fee of 130 kr /Euro 18, activities and ferry rides between islands, international flights, lunches and dinners not detailed in the program and items of personal nature.